khades/esp32-s3-synth/README.md

 Its just ESP32-S3 dev board with two USB-C connectors and PCM5102A. if board just had DAC on itit would be just one board, heh.

+During Arduino tests i confirmed that this setup is sufficient for my purposes.

 Overall cost without wires and breadboard - 9$.

 ## Steps